-In attempting to answer such questions, it's necessary to get beyond the usual academic mockery of the belief in 'subliminal' messages.
+In attempting to answer such questions, it's necessary to get beyond the widespread academic mockery of the belief in 'subliminal' messages.
 Charles Acland's book Swift Viewing: The Popular Life of Subliminal Influence argues that we ought to take seriously the widespread popular belief in the existence and power of subliminal media messages.
 Acland proposes that while there is precious little evidence that subliminal messages (in the strictest sense of the term) have been much used in film or media production, it is nonetheless interesting to consider why the subliminal thesis holds popular appeal - even if it 'curiously exists side by side with the view that the media have little or no impact upon an individual’s thinking'.
 The latter paradox puts me in mind of Mike Wayne's contention, in Marxism and Media Studies, that contemporary capitalist subjectivity is typically 'split', manifesting both credulity and 'cool' cynicism about the world at one and the same time: we want to be - and seen to be - 'in the know', even if that involves believing in the most irrational nonsense.

 "Lacan refers to a 'captivating image'.
 The psychotic fastens on this image, positioning himself in relation to it.
 Insofar as this relation remains at the level of the imaginary, it is not a symbolic relation capable of anchoring meaning or offering a clear degree of separation between the subject and the other.
 On the contrary, precisely because the relationship is on the imaginary plane, it is characterized by fear, rivalry and aggression"

 But what, in political terms, does the fascination with Satanist and Illuminati-related symbolism betoken?
 Acland's book suggests that public interest in subliminal messages presupposes a basic critical orientation towards media communications that is at least potentially progressive - and Jodi Dean's work on conspiracy theories (Aliens in America) argues that conspiracism and rational political critique are intimately related.
 From this point of view, we can speculate that the interest in occult messages and symbols is a placeholder for class consciousness.
 Most poor and working-class people are well aware of their own powerlessness; but for those without a materialist, class analysis of capitalism, this powerlessness can be explained as an effect of manipulation by the aliens, lizard people or Jews who are supposedly pulling our strings.
 Perhaps, in all their naivety, such irrational explanations are an expression of a repressed desire for world-historical meaning at a time when, we are told, all of the ideological battles have been fought and there is no longer anything in which to believe beyond work, money and markets.
-If Alain Badiou is correct, contemporary capitalism is 'worldless', that is, it fails to offer any shared 'cognitive map' of our reality; conspiracy theories seem to offer a form of escape into meaning and significance.
+If Alain Badiou is correct, contemporary capitalism is 'worldless', that is, it fails to provide any shared 'cognitive map' of our reality; conspiracy theories seem to offer a form of escape into meaning and significance.
 However one theorizes this phenomenon, I'd be interested to know more - from people who are not actual lunatics and misogynists - about how and why certain artists and producers are flirting with occult imagery.